 Our Centre is a research hub bringing together some of the world’s leading academic expertise in mobile communications.

-Our team is part of the Institute for Communication Systems, which has been at the forefront of ICT research for more than 15 years.
+Our team is part of the Institute for Communication Systems, which has been at the forefront of information and communications technology research for more than 15 years.
 We combine expertise in key technical areas with a collaborative, industry-focused approach.

 Visiting Professor and Chairman, 5GIC Strategy Advisory Board.